MUSI 322 | Meeting Times TBA | Prof. Stephen Versaevel

 The Drumline is the driving rhythmic force behind the SOTW Marching Band.
 This exciting ensemble performs at all MSU Football games and various exhibitions (basketball, volleyball, and high school games) throughout the year.
 Students in this ensemble enjoy the family atmosphere, including majors from all over the campus, as well as playing and performing shows and cadences to sold-out crowds at Bobcat stadium.
 For audition and marching band camp information please contact Professor Stephen Versaevel.

 Other ensembles available to MSU percussionists include the two wind bands, MSU Symphony Orchestra and Chamber Orchestra, two jazz ensembles and jazz combos, and the MSU Pep Band.
-More information can be found here.
+Read more about the emsembles at MSU.

 Thank you for your interest in the Montana State University Percussion Program!
 Below you will find a list of steps you should take when preparing for your audition for the MSU Music Department.
 If you have any questions regarding the audition processes that are not answered below, feel free to email Professor Stephen Versaevel.